Multi-Architecture Multi-Expert Diffusion Models: Frequency Analysis for Diffusion Models

 \subsection{Frequency Component from Latents.}

 From the fact that a Gaussian filter prioritizes the filtering out of high-frequency~\cite{gonzalez2002digital}, it is evident that the training data fed into diffusion models progressively lose their high-frequency spectrum as $t$ increases.
-As shown in Fig. \ref{fig:input_fourier}, by illustrating the Fourier coefficients of the periodic function against the corresponding frequency, we demonstrate that the training data gradually lose their high-frequency spectrum as $t$ increases.
-It is thus clear to design the diffusion model which filters different frequency components according to the time-step for dealing with the corresponding features.
+In Fig. \ref{fig:input_fourier}, we visualize the Fourier spectrum of input latent, output of autoencoder, for training LDM~\cite{rombach2022high} with FFHQ~\cite{karras2019style} dataset.
+By illustrating the Fourier coefficients of the periodic function against the corresponding frequency, the training data gradually lose their high-frequency spectrum as $t$ increases.
+It suggests designing a diffusion model that filters different frequency components according to the time-step for dealing with the corresponding features.